-- → choose leaner carburetor adjustment

-→ choose richer carburetor adjustment
+- choose leaner carburetor adjustment - choose richer carburetor adjustment

-- ∆ WARNING

-- Only use premium-grade gasoline ROZ 95 mixed with high-grade two-stroke engine oil.
-Other types of gasoline can cause engine failure, and their use will void your warranty.

-- ONLY USE HIGH-GRADE 2-STROKE ENGINE OIL OF KNOWN BRANDS (E. G. MOTOREX CROSS POWER 2T).

-- NOT ENOUGH OIL OR LOW-GRADE OIL CAN CAUSE EROSION OF THE PISTON.
-IF YOU USE TOO MUCH OIL, THE ENGINE CAN START SMOKING AND FOUL

-THE SPARK PLUG.

-- In the case of a leaner adjustment of the carburetor proceed cautiously.
-Always reduce the jet size in steps of one number to avoid
+- Only use unleaded fuel with at least RON 95 (USA = Premium RON 91), mixed with high grade two-stroke oil.
+Other types of GASOLINE CAN CAUSE ENGINE FAILURE, AND THEIR USE WILL VOID YOUR WARRANTY. - ONLY USE HIGH-GRADE 2-STROKE ENGINE OIL OF KNOWN BRANDS (E. G. MOTOREX CROSS POWER 2T). - NOT ENOUGH OIL OR LOW-GRADE OIL CAN CAUSE EROSION OF THE PISTON.
+IF YOU USE TOO MUCH OIL, THE ENGINE CAN START SMOKING AND FOUL THE SPARK PLUG. - In the case of a leaner adjustment of the carburetor proceed cautiously.
+Always reduce the jet size in steps of one number to avoid OVERHEATING AND PISTON SEIZURE.

-overheating and piston seizure.